Prompt Tuning on Graph-augmented Low-resource Text Classification: Introduction

 To enhance the generalizability of \model, we propose an novel alternative \model$^*$, which substitute the vanilla prompt tuning with conditional prompt tuning on graphs. \model$^*$ expands upon \model\ by integrating a lightweight neural network that generates an input-conditioned prompt token for each node.
 In contrast to the static prompts of \model\ that are overly specific to the base classes, the conditional prompts of \model$^*$ are dynamically responsive to individual nodes, thereby providing greater robustness against class shifts in unseen classes \cite{zhou2022conditional}.
 As illustrated in Fig.~\ref{fig:motivation}, \model$^*$ not only aligns well with the base classes, but also sustains a robust performance on the unseen classes, thereby showcasing its enhanced generalization capabilities.
 Meanwhile, we note that handcrafted discrete prompts (\model+d) show a reasonable level of generalizability.
 However, they demand extensive manual work and their overall performance on both base and unseen classes is comparatively modest.

+Note that \model$^*$ is not exclusively designed for zero-shot scenarios but serves as an enhancement to G2P2, aiming to improve its handling of zero-shot conditions while preserving its performance in few-shot situations.
+Essentially, our objective is to maintain strong performance across both base and new class scenarios.

-\stitle{Contributions.} To summarize, we make the following contributions in this work.
+\stitle{Contributions.} We make the following contributions.
 (1) This is the first attempt to pre-train text and graph encoders jointly for low-resource text classification.
 (2) We propose a novel model called Graph-Grounded Pre-training and Prompting (\model) with three graph interaction-based constrastive strategies in pre-training, as well as discrete and continuous prompts for downstream zero- and few-shot classification, respectively.
-(3) We extend beyond \model\ towards handling unseen classes, and propose \model$^*$, a conditional prompt tuning approach to generalize the continuous prompts to wider unseen classes while leveraging a set of base classes.
-(4) We conduct extensive experiments on four real-world datasets to demonstrate the strength of \model\ in zero- and few-shot text classification, and the ability of \model$^*$ to further generalize to unseen classes.
+(3) We extend beyond \model\ towards handling unseen classes, and propose \model$^*$, a conditional prompt tuning approach to generalize the continuous prompts to wider unseen classes while leveraging the base classes.
+(4) We conduct extensive experiments on four real-world datasets to demonstrate the strength of \model\ in zero- and few-shot text classification, and the ability of \model$^*$ to generalize to unseen classes.

 A preliminary version of this paper has been published in SIGIR'23 \cite{wen2023augmenting}.
 We provide a summary of the major additions in this version.
 (1) \textbf{Problem}: In Sect.~\ref{sec:intro}, we introduced a new problem setting in which zero-shot inference on unseen classes is performed while leveraging a set of base classes.
 Furthermore, we restructured the introduction to emphasize the motivation, challenges and insights of generalizing prompt tuning to broader unseen classes.
 (2) \textbf{Methodology}: To tackle the limited generalizability of \model, we extended \model\ and introduced a novel conditional prompt tuning approach, named \model$^*$, in Sect.~\ref{sec:conditional}.
 The conditional prompt tuning can be achieved by incorporating an additional lightweight neural network trained on the base classes.
 This network aims to generate an input-dependent token for each input node, which is then fused with learnable global prompt vectors to acquire a customized prompt for each node.
 (3) \textbf{Experiments}: In Sect.~\ref{sec:expt:conditional}, we conducted additional experiments to evaluate the ability of \model$^*$ to generalize from base classes to unseen classes.
 The results demonstrate its excellent generalization capabilities, outperforming \model\ by 3.5--29.6\% for within-domain generalization and 8.8--29.8\% for cross-domain generalization.